 - 1. Judges will uphold the Toastmasters core values of integrity, respect, service, and excellence. - 2.
-Judges will demonstrate the utmost objectivity by consciously avoiding bias of any kind in selecting placement for all contestants. - 3.
+Judges will demonstrate the utmost objectivity by consciously avoiding bias of any kind in selecting first, second, and third place contestants. - 3.
 Judges will not consider any contestant's club, Area, Division, District, or region affiliation. - 4.
 Judges will not consider any contestant's age, race, color, creed, gender, gender identity, gender expression, national or ethnic origin, sexual orientation, or physical or mental disability. - 5.
-Judges will not time the speeches and will not consider the possibility of undertime or overtime when judging a contestant's speech.
+Judges will not time the speeches and will not consider